Governance in Tableau

 Personal sandbox

 To provide a place for all individuals to save their work securely on Tableau Server or Tableau Cloud, you should create a single personal sandbox and permissions to restrict content owners to only viewing their own items.
 The personal sandbox can be used for ad-hoc or in-progress analysis and hides the content that is not ready for broad release.
 When ready, users can move their content to the department sandbox for validation, promotion and certification process.
 A single personal sandbox for all users reduces administrative overhead by reducing the number of projects to secure and manage.
-After creating a top-level project named “Personal Sandbox,” set the permissions on the project for All Users to Publish, None for workbooks, and None for data sources, None for Flows, and None for Metrics (The legacy Metrics feature was retired in February 2024 for Tableau Cloud and will be retired in Tableau Server version 2024.2.
+After creating a top-level project named “Personal Sandbox,” set the permissions on the project for All Users to Publish, None for workbooks, and None for data sources, None for Flows, and None for Metrics (The legacy Metrics feature was retired in February 2024 for Tableau Cloud and in Tableau Server version 2024.2.
 For more information, see Create and Troubleshoot Metrics (Retired).).

 Publisher-only permissions at the project level only